Lullabot/playwright-drupal/README.md

 - We use Playwright's concept of "packages" to allow for a npm dependency to export a test function.
 - Test requests from the web browser are directed to the right database though `settings.php` additions.
 - `drush-playwright` does its own bootstrap to route drush commands to the right site.
+- We use [Task](https://taskfile.dev) as a task runner to install Drupal and set up the tests.
+This allows developers to easily run individual components of the test setup and teardown without having to step through JavaScript, or reuse them in other non-testing scenarios.
 - While as of this writing (March 2024) this is new code, a nearly identical version of this has been running on a real-world project for over a year.

 ## Getting Started